-It has a limited scope, but considering this is a 2D side scroller made by a small team with an excellent score lovingly-designed pixel art, that is a more than acceptable trade-off.
+This is certainly a best PC game list member, thanks to an excellent score and lovingly-designed pixel art.
 This can be a fun game to experience just for the story, but the game also offers optional challenges and speedrun targets for people who want to get their teeth into the game's mechanics.
 It's a fantastic example of the kind of high quality indie games that the PC platform helps cultivate.

 This sequel to 2015's Ori and the Blind Forest builds on the original's 'metroidvania' style gameplay - exploring every corner of a large world collecting various abilities and powers, but with additional gameplay refinements and variations and a new story that's just as emotive as the original.
 Unlike many metroidvania games which are populated by just you and everything trying to kill you, there are lots of friendly NPCs you can encounter too.
 They will give you your quests and also help contextualise the world, making it feel like it's worth protecting.